polazarus/opam/doc/pages/Packaging.md

   The checksum is a simple md5 of the archive, which you can obtain with:

     ```
-    curl -L "https://address/of/project.1.0.tar.gz" | md5sum
+    $ curl -L "https://address/of/project.1.0.tar.gz" | md5sum
     ```
-That's it !
+That's it!

 ## Publishing

-Publishing is currently handled through Github, using the pull-request mechanism.
+Publishing is currently handled through GitHub, using the pull-request mechanism.
 If you're not familiar with it, it is a fancy way to:
 * Make a patch to the OPAM repository
 * Propose this patch for review and integration.
 This will also trigger tests